ietf-wg-alto/draft-ietf-alto-unified-props-new/definition_old.md

 Examples of eligible entities are:

-- a PID, defined in [](#RFC7285), that has a provider defined human readable abstract identifier defined by a ALTO network map, which maps a PID to a set of ipv4 and ipv6 addresses;
+- a PID, defined in [](#RFC7285), that has a provider defined human readable abstract identifier and maps to a set of ipv4 and ipv6 addresses;
 - an autonomous system (AS), that has an AS number (ASN) as its identifier and maps to a set of ipv4 and ipv6 addresses;
-- a region representing a country, that is identified by its country code defined by ISO 3166 and maps to a set of cellular addresses;
+- a region representing a country, that is identified by its country code defined by ISO 3166, maps to a set of cellular addresses, and is an example that all endpoints are entities while not all entities are endpoints;
-- a TCP/IP network flow, that has a server defined identifier consisting of the defining TCP/IP 5-Tuple, , which is an example that all endpoints are entities while not all entities are endpoints;
+- a TCP/IP network flow, that has a server defined identifier consisting of the defining TCP/IP 5-Tuple;
 - a routing element, that is specified in [](#RFC7921) and includes routing capability information;
 - an abstract network element, that has a server defined identifier and